 Finally, just one global SIM card for staying connected in every country.
 No more switching SIM cards.
 They offer pay-as-you-go rates or unlimited data from $7.99/day.

-The absolute best offline map.
-Hands down.
-The free app lets you pin places you want to visit or return to later.
-It’s like creating your own personal map.
+The absolute best offline map, hands down.
+I use this free app every trip to pin places I want to visit or return to later.
+It’s like creating my own personal map.